 The most important point in education is to lead pupils to more independent, according to van Leeuwen.
 In order to do that, educators should inform students about the world and help pupils to raise questions and find solutions by themselves.
 In this process, they learn through various trials and errors.
 In the higher education, the insight of the students is very important.
 Furthermore, when they enter into university, they will face various secularized situation so they have to keep their faith by themselves.
 Reformed schools need to equip pupils to face these challenges.
-GRIP has developed some pedagogical method.
+In order to fill this need, van Leeuwen formed a reformed platform with called GRIP (GeReformeerd identity other colleagues.
+IdentiteitsPlatform, www.grip-g4.nl).
+It has developed some pedagogical method.
 For instance, the course 'care (verzorging)' can raise various questions about healthy life/sexuality and material and environment.
 In this way, pupils are trained to integrate 'how to live' and 'what to believe' from the Christian perspective.
 Another example is the course 'enjoy (genieten)' for higher grade pupils.
 Here such questions as how to enjoy sex and drinking with the sense of responsibility.
-For others who want to go to university, some Christian scholars are invited to reflect upon various questions such as 'can science and faith be integrate?', 'what is the relationship between creation and evolution?', 'is it proper for Christians to do science? and if so how?' etc.
+For others who want to go to university, some Christian scholars are invited to reflect upon various questions such as 'can science and faith be integrated?', 'what is the relationship between creation and evolution?', 'is it proper for Christians to do science? and if so how?' etc.

 In addition, there are various cultures and religions in Rotterdam.
 So van Leeuwen visits a mosque together with pupils in order to know Islam and meet Muslim people.
 By doing this, pupils are encouraged to have a balanced view of other cultures.
 Pupils will graduate schools and they have to know how to live in this world so schools should not be a greenhouse for them.
 Of course, they need to be protected and guided but ultimately pupils should grow and be independent and responsible for them.
-This point seems to be very significant to Korea where the impact of Islam in gradually increasing.